The internet represents an opportunity for learning, connecting and sharing with people all over the world.

 So what’s the solution?

-Our e-safety expert, Luke Roberts, will be holding an interactive one-day training course on Safeguarding Children in the Digital Environment which will cover traditional threats but also recognises the impact of new phenomena, including Fake News.
-There will be top tips on how to appreciate children’s capacity and perception of online risks alongside clear guidance on ensuring your school IT policies equip children and young people to avoid fake news and rely on trusted sources.
+In October 2017, our e-safety expert, Luke Roberts, held an interactive one-day training course on Safeguarding Children in the Digital Environment.
+It covered traditional threats as well as recognising the impact of new phenomena, including Fake News.
+There was tips on how to appreciate children’s capacity and perception of online risks alongside clear guidance on ensuring that school IT policies equip children and young people to avoid fake news and rely on trusted sources.

 Prevention and resilience are both needed to make sure that fake news remains a political buzzword rather than a growing fear in digital child protection cases.